 We express our abandonment-or retreat from old actions, behavior, and way of thinking-by honestly uncovering the truth of our condition.
-Putting specific consequences of our own behavior on paper makes it possible to see our lives from a new set of lenses.
+Putting specific consequences of our self-centered behavior on paper makes it possible to see our lives from a new set of lenses.
 We trust that, with the help of God, this will not be an impossible exercise and is a critical part of making spiritual progress.

 Self-knowledge can only get us so far.
-Acknowledging that we have been ruled addiction is an important beginning, but we must take further action to find joy and freedom.
-Beginning work on the first step of recovery will lay a foundation for the spiritual growth that is yet to come.
+Acknowledging that we have been ruled by addiction or an unhealthy attachment will not get us sober.
+Beginning work on the first step of recovery will, however, lay a foundation for the spiritual growth that is yet to come.